 This is part 1 of a 3-part blog post series with steps to build one.

-- Part 1: CRM Light in Modern SharePoint.
+- Part 1: Provision a Hub of sites in Modern SharePoint.
 The Design. (this post)

-- Part 2: CRM Light in Modern SharePoint.
+- Part 2: Provision a Hub of sites in Modern SharePoint.
 The Build.

-- Part 3: CRM Light in Modern SharePoint.
+- Part 3: Provision a Hub of sites in Modern SharePoint.
 The Execution.

 - Design the Site Architecture